T

 • Learn a few basic Romanian phrases; while English is common in tourist areas, locals appreciate the effort.

-• Utilize Bucharest's efficient public transport (metro and buses) to save time and money.
+• Utilize Bucharest's efficient public transport (metro and buses) to navigate longer distances.

-• Be mindful of your belongings, especially in crowded areas like the Old Town.
+• Be aware of your surroundings, especially in crowded areas and at night, as with any major city.

 • Consider purchasing a Bucharest Card if you plan to visit many museums and attractions.